 It sprinkled off and on all day, but I mostly chose just to be wet.
 It began raining harder on the switch back decent of the final mountain.
 I could see the French Broad River and Hot Springs below more than 2 miles before I arrived.
 Cities look so peaceful, clean and organized from that height.
 I’ve found that when you can hear traffic noises, you are about a half mile from the road.

 Laughing Heart Hostel is located on the edge of the AT parking lot as you drop into town.
 Very convenient.
-It’s run by former through hikers Chuck Norris (he does look surprisingly like the actor) and Tigger.
+It’s run by former thru hikers Chuck Norris (he does look surprisingly like the actor) and Tigger.
 It’s got about 12 hikers tonight (most in private rooms) plus a few past thru hikers who promise trail magic tonight.
-I’m in the bunk room with 5 other young men including Goat, Money Maker (he’s raised over $5 thousand for a charity on this hike), Snorlax,
+I’m in the bunk room with 5 other young men including Goat, Money Maker (he’s raised over $5 thousand for a charity on this hike), and Snorlax,

 The Princesses are here.
 They’ve been to Damascus, VA to drop off some resupply boxes.
 They were going to hike today, but wanted to avoid the downpour.
 Maybe they will hike tomorrow.
 I hope their return to hiking is better than mine.
 I feel as if I’m breaking in my trail legs all over again!
 This section felt like I was starting the trail from the beginning.